-All Eligible Ballots Must Be Count.
+All Valid Ballots Must Be Counted.
 During the post-election period, county boards also conduct research to determine whether to wholly or partially count provisional ballots.
 All eligible provisional ballots are counted during the canvass process.
 N.C.G.S. § 163-182.2.
 The post-election period ensures that the ballots of eligible voters will be counted as long as they meet statutory deadlines and comply with all other laws.
 This allows more eligible voters to lawfully exercise their right to vote.

 Results Are Audited.
 After each election, the State Board randomly selects two precincts in every county, where paper ballots must be counted by hand for the highest contest on the ballot – such as the presidential race in 2020 or the US Senate race in 2022 – and compared with the tabulated results.
 Called the “sample hand-to-eye count,” this audit recounts the ballots in the random precincts to ensure reliability of machine-tabulated results.
 Bipartisan teams at county boards of elections have been conducting these audits during the past week.
 The State Board of Elections conducts additional audits to verify the accuracy of the count.
 The results of all audits will be submitted to the State Board as part of the final certification of the election.
 For more information, see the Post-Election Procedures and Audits webpage.